data-umbrella/event-transcripts/README.md

 - When I did this, I listened to the video for a couple of sentences, and then stopped it.
 Then I edit the text and then I start the video again for another sentence or two.

 ### Notes
-- It can take a good 2 to 4 hours to edit and fix a transcript for a 1-hour video.
+- It can take a good 2 to 4 hours to edit a transcript for a 1-hour video.
 - It is not necessary to include screenshots of slides.

 ---